mindspore-ai/docs/tutorials/experts/source_en/operation/op_overload.md

 ## HyperMap

-`HyperMap` can apply an specified operation to one or more input sequences, which can be used with `MultitypeFuncGraph`.
+`HyperMap` can apply a specified operation to one or more input sequences, which can be used with `MultitypeFuncGraph`.
 For example, after defining a group of overloaded `add` functions, we can apply `add` operation to multiple input groups of different types.
 Unlike `Map`, `HyperMap` can be used in nested structures to perform specified operations on the input in a sequence or nested sequence.
 For more instructions, see [HyperMap](https://www.mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.HyperMap.html).

 A code example is as follows: